frochet/jobUCL2013/labs/packetdrill_lab/README.rst

 Instructions
 ------------

+First, we ask you to understand the tcpdump trace produce by the given scripts.
+Use packetdrill in sudo mode to produce the trace.
+Listen on the interface [TODO: TUN interface not here => Ask to fabian duchenne]

-For this lab, we ask you to use packetdrill to test all the possible scenario for an etablishment of a TCP connection.
+Now that you are familiar with the packetdrill syntax, we ask you to use it to test all the possible scenario for an etablishment of a TCP connection.
-You have one example given above.
+You have the exemple above and an exemple showing how to  initiate a connection from the kernel (it's slightly different, you have to write a syscall for that) in the tcp_connection_retransmit.pkt

 Quick reminder :